As a parent or caregiver for a newborn baby, you’ve got a lot on your mind.

 Some of the most common worries for new parents include knowing when to make a visit to the doctor and when to let things pass on their own, wondering whether baby is gaining enough weight, if their poop is normal, and why they won’t stop crying.

-Today we’ll give you an overview of what plagiocephaly is, some of its causes, and ways it can be prevented and treated.
+Today we’ll give you an overview of what plagiocephaly is, some of its causes, and ways to prevent and treat it.

 What Is Plagiocephaly?